trOnk12/rijksmusem/documentation/README.md

 ## What is Server Side Insertion

-‘Server Side Insertion’ represents the insertion of ads into the audio stream done by the server in real time.
+‘Server Side Insertion’ represents the insertion of ads in the audio stream done by the server in real time.
 It requires AIS as a streaming server.
 AIS is the acronym for Audio Injector for Servers and is an Adswizz product that does 'server side insertion'.

 The responsibilities are splitted between streaming server and SDK as follows:
 * Streaming Server: